PeterMosmans/ansible-role-virtualbox-guest/README.md

 **virtualbox_iso**: The location on the guest where the ISO is expected.
 Note that this file will be removed after successful compiling.

 **local_virtualbox_iso**: Location on the host where the ISO is located.
 On linux, it is located under `/usr/share/virtualbox/VBoxGuestAdditions.iso`.
+If this variable is set, the role will copy the ISO file from the host to the guest.

 **virtualbox_remove_os_packages**: A boolean stating whether to remove any previously installed VirtualBox packages.
 If not specified, defaults to no.